tedklin/pathviz/README.md

 ## About

-The algorithms implemented here have been covered thoroughly in literature, as well as in various motion / path planning courses whose material is freely available online.
+The algorithms that have been / will be implemented here have been covered thoroughly in literature, as well as in various motion / path planning courses whose material is freely available online.
 In particular, ***Principles of Robot Motion (Choset, et al)*** and ***Computational Geometry (de Berg, et al)*** are my current self-study reference texts.

 *pathviz* is not intended to be a standalone reference; instead it focuses on providing a visual supplement to well-known algorithms.
-At most, each algorithm shown in the "Visualization collection" below will come with a brief snippet of pseudocode to remind the reader of what it does.
+Each algorithm shown in the "Visualization collection" below will at most come with a brief snippet of pseudocode to remind the reader of what it does.
 Complete information can be found in the aforementioned books or elsewhere online.

 A secondary goal of *pathviz* is to provide usable implementations for each algorithm.
-The project has been designed such that it's easy to add visualization to an existing algorithm function implementation in a way that doesn't impact the underlying runtime speed too much.
-This flexibility might come at the expense of readability, as functions containing both underlying algorithm logic and visualization instructions can get pretty long.
+The project has been designed such that added visualization to an existing algorithm function implementation doesn't impact the underlying algorithm runtime speed too much.
+However, this flexibility might come at the expense of code readability, as function implementations containing both underlying algorithm logic and visualization instructions can get pretty long.

 ## Dependencies